Generic Name: bimatoprost

 Use with Contact Lenses

-Patients should be advised that Latisse® solution contains benzalkonium chloride, which may be absorbed by soft contact lenses.
+Advise patients that Latisse® solution contains benzalkonium chloride, which may be absorbed by and cause discoloration of soft contact lenses.
 Contact lenses should be removed prior to application of Latisse® and may be reinserted 15 minutes following its administration.

 Read the Patient Information that comes with Latisse® before you start using it and each time you get a refill.
 There may be new information.
 This leaflet does not take the place of talking with your physician about your treatment.